-- 1. Promote multi-benefit projects, healthy watersheds, and efforts to improve the quality and availability of water for disadvantaged communities; - 2.
-Promote development of state policies to address the economic and land use issues associated with implementing sustainable groundwater management plans; - 3.
-Explore the use of green infrastructure and potential for expanding use of green infrastructure projects to meet resiliency and sustainability objectives; and - 4.
-Consider alternative approaches to water planning at the state, regional, and local levels to achieve Climate Resiliency. - 3.
-The Commission will carry out its statutory responsibilities associated with the State Water Project. - Water Code section 161.5 authorizes the Commission to name all facilities of the State Water Project, and by resolution, express its decision regarding the naming of specific facilities. - Water Code sections 165 and 166 direct the Commission to conduct an annual review and make its report to the Department and the Legislature.

-Water Code section 166 directs the Commission to "hold public hearings on all additional facilities proposed to be added to the SWP..."
+- Carry out actions of the Water Resilience Portfolio1 assigned to the Commission assess the state's role in financing regional conveyance projects and research ways to provide flood insurance beyond the national flood insurance program; - 2.
+Promote multi-benefit projects, healthy watersheds, and efforts to improve the quality and availability of water for disadvantaged communities; - 3.
+Promote development of state policies to address the economic and land use issues associated with implementing sustainable groundwater management plans; - 4.
+Explore the use of green infrastructure and potential for expanding use of green infrastructure projects to meet resiliency and sustainability objectives; and - 5.
+Consider alternative approaches to water planning at the state, regional, and local levels to achieve climate resiliency. - 2.
+The Commission will carry out its statutory responsibilities associated with the State Water Project. - Water Code section 161.5 authorizes the Commission to name all facilities of the State Water Project (SWP), and by resolution, express its decision regarding the naming of specific facilities. - Water Code sections 165 and 166 direct the Commission to conduct an annual review and make its report to the Department and the Legislature. - Water Code section 166 directs the Commission to "hold public hearings on all additional facilities proposed to be added to the SWP..."